UoA-eResearch/dashboard-ui/README.md

 [Angular Material schematics](https://material.angular.io/guide/schematics) are also available.
 For example, to generate a Material Table, run `ng generate @angular/material:table <component-name>`.

+## Project Folder Structure

+This project is organised in alignment with the recommendations in [angular-folder-structure](https://angular-folder-structure.readthedocs.io/en/latest/index.html).
+The app is broken into the following main folders:
+* core -> this module is for classes used by app.module.
+Resources which are always loaded such as route guards, HTTP interceptors, and application level services belong in this directory.
+* data -> holds the types (models/entities) and services for data consumed by the application.
+* layout -> this directory contains components which are parts of the main layout such as Nav, Footer, etc. and have a <router-outlet></router-outlet> in the html for other components to embed within.
+* modules -> contains a collection of modules which are each independent of each other.
+This allows Angular to load only the module it requires to display the request thereby saving bandwidth and speeding the entire application.
+* shared -> contains classes and resources which are used in more than one dynamically loaded module.
+By always loading with the application the shared components are ready whenever a module requests them.
+It is a good place for resources used by some modules some of the time but not all modules all of the time.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `www/` directory.
 Use the `--prod` flag for a production build.